Integrative Health Care for the Whole Family

 How do I book an appointment?

-To book an appointment with one of our practitioners, please click on the “Book Now” button at the top right corner of the page or call the office at 778-754-7644.
+To book an appointment with one of our practitioners, please click on the “Book Now” button at the top right corner of the page or call the clinic at 778-754-7644.

 Do I need to fill out an intake form?